canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q2/QuestionText.md

     - a `toString` method which returns the string `"My brightness is x and isOn is y"`, where x is the **brightness** attribute and y is the **isOn** attribute.
     - All of these methods must be acessible from other classes.
+    - The setter method must not have any return value (It must be void).